SB01 Manual Superlative™

 Chord Mode

 CHORD Mode is a keyboard feature available on the EXTERNAL Channel while using MIDI.
-This mode allows a held programmed interval or chord to played back by a single keypress.
+This mode allows a programmed interval or chord to played back by a single keypress.

 Transpose